Division of Transplantation

 Willem J. Kolf, MD, Ph.D., Professor of Medicine

 Dr. Kolf invented the hemodialysis machine during World War II and was an early advocate of kidney transplantation.
 In addition to prolonging the lives of millions of people who benefited from dialysis, Dr. Kolf was among the first to participate in a series of kidney transplants as early as 1943.
-He continues to be a strong believer in kidney transplantation and according to Dr. Kolf, "We have two kidneys so we can give one away".
+He remained a strong believer in kidney transplantation and according to Dr. Kolf, "We have two kidneys so we can give one away".

 Eli Friedman, MD, Distinguished Teaching Professor of Medicine